jisosomppi/log-analysis/builds/readonlyREST.md

 Found solution from https://github.com/beshu-tech/readonlyrest-docs/blob/master/elasticsearch.md.
 I had a feeling that x-pack and readonlyREST cannot run simultaneously, but x-pack wasn't listen in active plugins and I didn't really think it would have be the cause of my headache.

-The solution was to add the following line into *elasticsearch.yml* configuration file.
+The solution was to add the following line into *elasticsearch.yml* configuration file:
 `xpack.security.enabled: false`

 ![it-works](https://i.imgur.com/6X6I62A.png)